Aeastr/Chronicle/CONTRIBUTING.md

 ## How to Report Issues

 Before opening a new issue, search existing issues to avoid duplicates.
 When filing a bug report, please include:
-- LogOutLoud version (e.g. `1.0.0`) and your Swift/Xcode versions
+- Chronicle version (e.g. `1.0.0`) and your Swift/Xcode versions
-- Target platform (iOS 15.0+), device or simulator
+- Target platform (iOS 13+), device or simulator
 - A concise description of the problem and steps to reproduce
 - Minimal code snippet or sample project demonstrating the issue
 - Any relevant console logs or screenshots

 ## How to Propose Features